do-jason/OpenFOAM-Intel/benchmarks/occDrivAerStaticMesh/README.md

 <br/>

 ### Note: the list of changes from the original
+- This is fixed solver iteration case only
 - Reduced the number of iterations from 2000 to 200
 - Changed the domain decomposition method to "scotch" for flexible use of any number of MPI ranks
 - Removed epsilon, nuTilda, ReThetat, and gammaInt fields in system/solverInfo